Updated December 2023

 Just north of San Francisco, Muir Woods is home to old-growth redwood trees and hiking trails.
 It’s one of the most visited destinations in Northern California, so you’ll need a reservation to park there (information here).
 The temperature is always cooler here so if you’re looking to get away from the heat, this is a wonderful spot to do so.

 Always a classic day trip from Sacramento, Lake Tahoe is wonderful year-round.
 Hiking trails, skiing, a day on the lake, you name it, there is something to do here for everyone.
-The new Tahoe East Shore Trail looks wonderful as well, it’s 3 miles long and family-friendly.
-It has been a while since I’ve covered Tahoe on the blog, but this summer guide from a few years ago has some travel tips.
+The new Tahoe East Shore Trail looks wonderful as well.
+It’s 3 miles long and family-friendly.
+For recommendations, this summer guide has some travel tips.
+I also recently put together a guide to my favorite restaurants in South Lake Tahoe.

-Located near Nevada City, this is a really popular trail during the summer to go cool off in the Yuba River.
+Located near Nevada City, Emerald Pools is a really popular trail during the summer to go cool off in the Yuba River.
 Great spot to get outside and go for a swim.

-Located near Grass Valley, we often go here to go for a walk under the shade of the pine trees.
+Located near Grass Valley, we often go to Empire Mine for a walk under the shade of the pine trees.
 Though it is a historical site to visit, the trails nearby are wonderful and easy to access from Sacramento.
 The Hardrock Trail is one of our go-to’s.

 We discovered Hope Valley last year when I was itching to find fall colors nearby.
 What a gem of a destination for a day trip.
-The valley floor is wonderful for hiking and then there is the Wylder Hotel (formerly Sorenson’s) which has a great outdoor restaurant and bar.
-Any time of the year would be wonderful here, we even went snowshoeing this last winter. *Please note: this area is close to the Caldor Fire, I’d recommend waiting until fire efforts are complete to visit.
+The valley floor is wonderful for hiking and then there is the Desolation Hotel (formerly Wylder Hotel and Sorenson’s) which has a great outdoor restaurant and bar.
+Any time of the year would be wonderful here, we even went snowshoeing this last winter.

 Willing to Drive a Bit Further?